Embrace Risks, Execute with an Edge and Seek the Asymmetrical Upside

 The next time a candidate walks through your door and doesn’t exactly have the right skills or experience, ask yourself if they have the right attitude.

-It’s Your Decision, Don’t Dodge
+Masterclass Series: CEO, It’s Your Decision.
+Don’t Dodge

 When you work at a startup, seeking advice and gaining buy-in from the broader team can help you move faster … until it becomes a crutch.

 Recently, I bumped into an entrepreneur I invested in.
-He’s making some changes to the direction of his company and after explaining them to me I pointed out some of the potential issues.
+He’s making some changes to the direction of his company, and after explaining them to me, I pointed out some of the potential issues.
 He immediately asked me: “So, do you want me to revert to the old plan?”

 It was the wrong question to ask.

 Not long after, I had an investor friend contact me about one of his portfolio companies that’s going through a pretty rough patch.
 My friend said: “The CEO now blames the board of directors for making the wrong decision.”
 My ears perked up.
-This was a red flag and I told my friend as much.
+This was a red flag and I told my friend as such.

 A company’s board of directors only has one decision to make: Hire and fire the CEO.
 Inexperienced CEOs have a tendency to defer difficult decisions to the board or even other people in the company.
 It’s not uncommon to hear a newbie (or unconfident) CEO say something like “My recommendation to the board is …” This isn’t helpful.
 All this does is enable inexperienced board members to jump in and make decisions out of context.
-It’s tragic really.
+It’s tragic, really.

 Obviously, I’m not suggesting that there is no value to be gained from consulting with your board: Every CEO has blind spots and can benefit from another perspective.
 But in the end, what happens in the business is always the CEOs call.

-And it doesn’t always have to be the CEO who holds the ultimate decision making ability (nor should it).
-I remember speaking with a senior leader at Wattpad and the person said: “I would advise we do this …” I quickly reminded this person that they are the head of the business unit and the only person accountable for it.
+And it doesn’t always have to be the CEO who holds the ultimate decision-making ability (nor should it).
+I remember speaking with a senior leader at Wattpad, and the person said: “I would advise we do this …” I quickly reminded this person that they are the head of the business unit and the only person accountable for it.
 It was an important decision with huge implications across the company, so of course, I expected this person would engage with the broader team to think through the different scenarios and make sure all the bases were covered, but at the end of the day, the person was the leader, not an advisor.

 These three conversations illustrate one critical point.
-Whether you’re a co-founder, CEO, technical lead, department manager or even individual contributor, you are the presumed expert in your role so don’t dodge making tough decisions.
+Whether you’re a co-founder, CEO, technical lead, department manager or even individual contributor, you are the presumed expert in your role, so don’t dodge making tough decisions.
 Remember: You are not an advisor to your own job.

 Don’t Be a Parasite If You Want To Be A Disruptor